litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

             <div class="annotation">
                 <div class="context">
-                    … outlined with a small black box are indicated if   p   < 0.05.
+                    … outlined with a small black box are indicated if   p   &lt; 0.05.
 No significant differences were observed when week 1 patients were compared to baseline and week 6 patients.

 ### dFNC Analysis